wp-plugins/booking-calendar-contact-form/README.txt

 * List of bookings with print option
 * Several configurable fields, settings and behaviors (date format, min/max dates, block dates, etc...)

+There is also a pro version that includes a visual form builder, coupons/discount codes and other features.

 A more detailed description, screenshots and features can be found at the plugin's page: http://wordpress.dwbooster.com/calendars/booking-calendar-contact-form